-'THE TAX CRACK'

-On the 16th October 2014 HMRC published its annual calculation of the 'Tax Gap' in a paper (the 'Paper') entitled 'Measuring Tax Gaps 2014 edition - Tax Gap Estimates for 2012/13'.1 As always the headline numbers have elicited substantial comment in the tax technical and financial press.
-As is usual, however, the detail of the Paper reveals a very different tale to those told by HMRC, the Press and by 'tax campaigners'.
+On 16 October 2014, HMRC published its annual calculation of the 'tax gap' in a paper entitled Measuring tax gaps 2014 edition: Tax gap estimates for 2012/13' (all references below are to this paper, unless otherwise stated).
+As always, the headline numbers have elicited substantial comment in the tax technical and financial press.
+As is usual, however, the detail of the paper reveals a very different tale to those told by HMRC, by the press and by tax campaigners.

-What Does the Tax Gap Measure?
+What does the tax gap measure?

-The introduction to the paper explains that:- 'The 'tax gap' is the difference between the amount of tax that should, in theory, be collected by HMRC, against what is actually collected.'2 It is only when one arrives at page 16 of the Paper that it reveals that HMRC defines 'the amount of tax that should, in theory, be collected by HMRC' (the 'Theoretical Liability') as:- ' ... the tax that would be paid if all individuals and companies complied with both the letter of the law and our interpretation of Parliament's intention in setting law (referred to as the spirit of the law) [emphasis added]'.
-So the Theoretical Liability is not the amount which would be collected if everybody paid what the law required, but that amount and the additional amount that they would pay if they agreed with HMRC as to what the 'spirit of the law' required.
-It will also be seen that the spirit of the law only works to increase the Theoretical Liability.
-Where the 'letter of the law' imposes a liability which is not in accordance with its spirit (as the First-tier Tribunal seemed to accept that it did in Lobler v HMRC [2013] UKFTT 141 (TC)), the liability will form part of the Theoretical Liability.
-What is more, it appears that HMRC assumes that taxpayers should voluntarily pay amounts which are not due under the law at all, whether or not payment would be required by compliance with HMRC's view of the 'spirit of the law? £4.5 billion of the Tax Gap is due to 'legal interpretation'.3 This, the Paper explains is:- '... the potential tax loss from cases where HMRC and individuals or businesses have different views of how, or whether, the law applies to specific and often complex transactions.
-Examples include the correct categorisation of an asset for allowances, the allocation of profits within a group of companies, or VAT liability of a particular item.'4 All references in this Review are to the Paper unless otherwise stated 2 Page 3 3 Pages 4 & 13 4 Page 15
+The introduction to the paper explains that: "The "tax gap" is the difference between the amount of tax that should, in theory, be collected by HMRC, against what is actually collected.' (page 3)

+It is only when one arrives at page 16 of the paper that it reveals that HMRC defines 'the amount of tax that should, in theory, be collected by HMRC' (the 'theoretical liability') as: 'the tax that would be paid if all individuals and companies complied with both the letter of the law and our interpretation of Parliament's intention in setting law (referred to as the spirit of the law)' (emphasis added).

+So the theoretical liability is not the amount which would be collected if everybody paid what the law required, but that amount and the additional amount that they would pay if they agreed with HMRC as to what the 'spirit of the law' required.

+It will also be seen that the spirit of the law only works to increase the theoretical liability.
+Where the 'letter of the law' imposes a liability which is not in accordance with its spirit, as the First-tier Tribunal seemed to accept that it did in Lobler v HMRC [2013] UKFTT 141 (TC), the liability will form part of the theoretical liability.

+What is more, it appears that HMRC assumes that taxpayers should voluntarily pay amounts which are not due under the law at all, whether or not payment would be required by compliance with HMRC's view of the 'spirit of the law'. £4.5bn of the tax gap is due to 'legal interpretation' (pages 4 and 13).
+This, the paper explains, is: 'the potential tax loss from cases where HMRC and individuals or businesses have different views of how, or whether, the law applies to specific and often complex transactions.
+Examples include the correct categorisation of an asset for allowances, the allocation of profits within a group of companies, or VAT liability of a particular item.' (page 15)